memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 b(0) := a(0)
 ```

-Note that this already guarantees that we have exactly one "variable e-class", as all e-classes are "equal to up to renaming".
+Note that this already guarantees that we have exactly one "variable e-class", as all variables are generally "equal to up to renaming".
 We keep the rule `b(0) := a(0)` that we just applied, at the bottom of our list of equations.
 This corresponds to a "unionfind" entry, that normalizes `b(0)` to `a(0)`.
 But more on that later.